 EXAMINING BOARD: OCR

-Biology is a subject that can provide you with great enjoyment and respect for all living things.
-It introduces you to some of the exciting new advances being made in modern Biology, including the influence of genes on our development, environmental issues and some of the ethical and technological aspects of the subject.
+Biology is a subject that provides you with great enjoyment of and respect for all living things.
+It introduces you to some of the exciting new advances being made in modern Biology, including environmental issues, the influence of genes on our development and some of the ethical and technological aspects of the subject.

-In the first year we cover cell structure, biological molecules, DNA and cell division, enzymes, communicable diseases, disease prevention and the immune system, biodiversity and classification and evolution.
+In your first year you will study cell structure, biological molecules, DNA and cell division, enzymes, gas exchange, transport in plant & animals, communicable diseases, disease prevention & the immune system, biodiversity, classification, and evolution.

-In the second year of the course we cover homeostasis, excretion, nervous and hormonal communication, plant and animal responses, photosynthesis and respiration as well as some of the newer areas of biology such as cloning, biotechnology and manipulating genomes.
+In your second year you will study homeostasis, excretion, nervous and hormonal communication, plant & animal responses, ecosystems, photosynthesis, and respiration as well as some of the newer areas of biology such as cloning, biotechnology and manipulating genomes.

 Is there a Human Biology course?

-There is no Human Biology A Level available.
-However, a large proportion of the Biology course content is made up of human or mammalian biology.
+No however, a large proportion of the course content is made up of human or mammalian biology.
 Universities like to see you have studied some plants and micro-organisms too.

 Is there much practical work?